 4. The type to watch something happen, except nothing does like.
 You want to see Jesus appear on your screen?
 Or watch a jpeg come to life and illustrate a bear eating a man?
 Or receive a hidden message about the secret of life?
 I suggest you look somewhere other than Facebook.

 5. The “share for share” phenomenon, also known as S4S, where pages do nothing but pimp out other pages and beg for a pimp-back.
-Below is my reaction to someone’s request on my page.
+What a lame ass way to interact.

 How about we bring Facebook back to what it was once about — actually connecting with people?
 Can we at least try?

 P.S.
 Those Ugg boots or Cheesecake Factory gift card you’re waiting for from sharing some link on Facebook?
 They’re never coming.

 P.P.S.
 LIKE MY PAGE OR ROT IN HELL!!!